Ginxss/tfds/README.md

 ### put(value)
 *Runtime:* **O(1)** / O(n) on reallocation

-Puts the value 3 at the top of the stack:
+Puts the value 3 on the stack:
 ```
 stack.put(3);
 ```